Unity, Community, and Empowerment.

 Don’t miss community events and meetings that may matter to you and your family.
 Visit the Umoja Village Community Calendar daily HERE.

-Get Ready!This phenomenal event will include four ticket options to accommodate all budgets with a catered buffet for floor seating, a special, exclusive 20-minute studio performance specifically for this event from American Idol Jamal Roberts, heartfelt tributes, and recognition of the 12 Umoja Village Unsung Heroes featured in the 2026Umoja Village Celebrates Black Excellence calendar.
+Get Ready!This phenomenal event will include four ticket options to accommodate all budgets with a catered buffet for floor seating, an exclusive recording from American Idol Jamal Roberts, heartfelt tributes, and recognition of the 12 Umoja Village Unsung Heroes featured in the 2026Umoja Village Celebrates Black Excellence calendar.